sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 You may declare your display time zone.
 Not declaring it will display all dates converted to UTC.

     @{
-        this.SetTimezone("Romance Standard Time"); // you may your user for that }
+        this.SetTimezone("Romance Standard Time"); // you may ask your user for that }

 Then use the 3 extensions to show well-formatted dates.